How to Write in English for Beginners: 12 Easy Tips for New Learners

 If you need some background noise to write, you can use resources like Rainy Mood and Calm for relaxing background noise.

 3. Have a specific place to keep your English writing

 Find a notebook to keep all of your writing in.
 By keeping it all in one place, you will be able to look back on your writing and see how much progress you’ve made.
 You will also be able to go through all of your writing at once to see if you keep making the same mistakes.

 If you like typing on a computer instead, you might consider using Evernote to keep your writing together.
 Evernote is a website (and smartphone app) that helps organize your life.
-You can keep all of your writing in Evernote.
-You can also keep track of your writing schedule with the website’s calendar.
+You can keep all of your writing in Evernote, and you can also keep track of your writing schedule with the program’s calendar.

 Another fun place to keep your writing is on a blog.
-You can easily start a blog on Blogger or WordPress, and you can either make the blog private (so only you can see it) or public (others can read and comment).
+You can easily start a blog on Blogger or WordPress, and you can either make the blog private (so only you can see it) or public (so others can read and comment).

 When you know that you will write in your journal every day, you will probably start to think in English more often during the day.
 That’s because as you do things, you might think about how to write about them in English.